What’s the best type of car for a young driver?

 When it comes to electric cars, they are undoubtedly cheaper to run.
 100% electric cars do not require fuel, so you save on petrol/diesel costs.
 Electric cars also avail of cheaper insurance rates, which is definitely something that a young driver must consider.
 Grants are also on offer from the Irish government for the purchasing of electric cars.

-However, and this is a big however, electric cars are far more expensive to purchase off the cuff than a standard small fuel-based car.
+However, and this is big, however, electric cars are far more expensive to purchase off the cuff than a standard small fuel-based car.

 If you want to avail of a government grant, the minimum spends required will be €14,000.
 While you might be an avid saver, it is important to consider this sum of money.
 You don’t want to find yourself in debt, so discuss this subject with your mechanic too!